trinhlehainam/Isekaijitaku/ansible/services/forgejo-rootless/RESTORE.md

 ### Database Restoration
 - Starts the PostgreSQL container temporarily
-- Copies the backup dump file to the container
+- Uses a direct shell command to execute pg_restore for better error handling
-- Executes `pg_restore` to restore the database
+- Validates the restoration output to detect any issues
-- Handles common error scenarios gracefully
+- Provides detailed error messages in case of failure

 ### Application Restoration
 - Creates a temporary extraction directory
 - Unzips the Forgejo backup file
 - Validates that all required files exist in the backup
-- Copies data and repository files to appropriate locations
+- Directly moves files from temporary location to destination paths for better performance
-- Sets proper ownership and permissions for rootless operation
+- Sets proper permissions on the configuration directory

 ### Service Restart
 - Starts all services after successful restoration